 What is The Boardman: A River Reborn?

 People in our community have an appreciation for the Boardman River as it meanders through our forests, fields and towns.
 A river of this quality is a globally rare resource and a priceless community asset.
 Proper care and stewardship of this gem are critical to its long-term health.
 The removal of dams on the Boardman will allow it return to a more natural state as a free-flowing, cold-water river.
 It will truly be a river reborn.
-The removal of the three Boardman River dams will be the largest dam removal project in Michigan's history, and the largest wetlands restoration in the Great Lakes Basin.

 In 2005, Traverse City Light and Power determined that it is not economically feasible to produce hydropower at the Sabin, Boardman and Brown Bridge dams.
 Dam owners – the City of Traverse City and the Grand Traverse County – organized the Boardman River Dams Committee to gather community feedback, encourage community involvement and manage an engineering and feasibility study to assess the environmental, economical and social benefits and detriments of retaining, modifying and removing the Boardman River dams.
 After thorough review and discussion the dam owners decided to remove the Sabin, Boardman and Brown Bridge dams and modify the Union Street dam.